nhsengland/privfp-experiments/docs/standardisation-research/standardising_with_knowledge_graphs.md

 ### Graph_Maker: Requires GROQ

 1. Define your own ontology i.e. your entities and a description of what those entities are.

 2. Run the Graph-maker using a large language model to create your graph.

-3. Then you can use this graph and created it over your documents.
+3. Then you can use this graph it has created over your documents.

 4. [Tutorial](https://towardsdatascience.com/text-to-knowledge-graph-made-easy-with-graph-maker-f3f890c0dbe8)